-The District currently uses recycled water that has gone through tertiary treatment for its spreading needs.
+The District currently uses recycled water that has gone through tertiary treatment for most of its spreading needs.
 Since tertiary recycled water is a high quality, less expensive, and available year-round source of replenishment water, the District maximizes its use within established regulatory limits.
 These limits are discussed below under "Expected Availability of Replenishment Water".
-The District has historically targeted 50,000 AFY of tertiary recycled water for spreading to meet regulatory limits.
-However, with the recent modifications to the District's permit to allow 45% tertiary recycled water over a running 10-year average (see below under Expected Availability of Replenishment Water), the District can now target higher amounts as long as sufficient dilution water is available from storm water and imported water.
-For the ensuing year, WRD is planning on 61,000 AF of tertiary recycled water for spreading.
+The District's permit allows up to 45% tertiary recycled water contribution over a 10-year (120-month) running average (see below under Expected Availability of Replenishment Water), with the remaining 55% being diluent (dilution) water consisting of stormwater, urban base flow, and/or imported water.
+Recently due to conservation, the amount of tertiary water available from the Sanitation Districts of Los Angeles County (SDLAC) San Jose Creek, Whittier, and Pomona water reclamation plants has been lower than in the past.
+Therefore, for the ensuing year, WRD is budgeting for 50,000 AF of tertiary recycled water for spreading.

-The District has also completed its Albert Robles Center for Water Recycling and Environmental Learning (ARC - formerly known as the Groundwater Replenishment Improvement Project or GRIP) in 2019, which will use the tertiary recycled water as source water and provide additional treatment including ultrafiltration, reverse osmosis (RO), and ultraviolet advanced oxidation processes (UVAOP) to improve overall water quality.
+The District has also completed its Albert Robles Center for Water Recycling and Environmental Learning (ARC - formerly known as the Groundwater Replenishment Improvement Project or GRIP) in 2019, which uses tertiary recycled water as source water and provides additional treatment including ultrafiltration, reverse osmosis (RO), and ultraviolet advanced oxidation processes (UVAOP) to improve overall water quality.
 The advanced treated water will either be used for spreading and/or direct injection into the aquifers.
 The District anticipates 10,000 AF of ARC water in the ensuing year.
-This total of 71,000 AF of recycled water eliminates the need for imported water.

 In addition, under an agreement with the Main San Gabriel Basin Watermaster related to the Whittier Narrows Operable Unit (WNOU), which is a groundwater containment and cleanup project to protect Central Basin from receiving contaminated groundwater originating in the Main San Gabriel Basin, any groundwater pumped out from the WNOU project that is discharged to lakes or rivers that then overflows into Central Basin and is lost from Main San Gabriel Basin, WRD will reimburse the Main San Gabriel Basin Watermaster for the cost of that water.
 The water that WRD receives is considered "Local Water" as it originated in San Gabriel Valley and is not imported water from MWD.
 This effort is necessary to protect Central Basin from receiving contaminated groundwater.
-This is a short-term agreement until the WNOU water is instead put to a beneficial use such as a drinking water source to Main San Gabriel Basin customers.
+This is a shortterm agreement until the WNOU water is instead put to a beneficial use such as a drinking water source to Main San Gabriel Basin customers.
 For the ensuing year, the District estimates 1,400 AF of WNOU water.

-Table 9 presents the anticipated imported water replenishment needs at the spreading grounds.
+Table 9 presents the anticipated replenishment needs at the spreading grounds.